phetsims/soccer-common/doc/implementation-notes.md

 This repo does not use hotkeys.

 Setting focus for tools is done via tab traversal.
-This sim does not use `GrabDragInteraction` since at the time of writing that did not support the "group" interaction design.

-This sim uses "group" interaction for the soccer balls, where the user first selects an object via the arrow keys, then presses enter/spacebar to grab the soccer ball.
+The soccer context uses `GroupSortInteraction` to navigate between and interact with the soccer balls on the field.

 ## PhET-iO